oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 * The "json" library is used to parse the replies from the Oxford Dictionary API.
 * The "racket/gui" library is needed for playing the MP3 audio file.
 * The "net/url" library is used to make the URL that need to connect between the APIs and the programe.
-* The "srfi/13" library contains a "string-contains" function that is used to search if the APIs return a valid result.
+* The "srfi/13" library contains a "string-contains" function that is used to determine if the APIs return a valid result.

 # Key Code Excerpts

-Here is a discussion of the most essential procedures, including a description of how they embody ideas Organization of Programming languages course.
+The key concepts that are learnt from this Organization of Programming Language course is being used in this project as following.

 ## 1. Initialization Oxford Dinctionary APIs object

 The following code open a port between the APIs and the program, so the user will be able to call it and make the search

 ```
 (define app_id "app_id:da0194c3")